mewcifur28/JustDoIt/README.md

 # Just Do It!
-## This is a to-do list application
+## This is a to-do list application made using vanilla javascript(ES6) and materializeCSS

 ### Features:
 - Add a new task